-The rest of this paper is organized as follows: Section~2 briefly describes a system for the recognition of foraging activities and analyzes the operation and limitations of BUFAR and JMFAR.
-Subsequently, the proposed algorithm is introduced.
+The rest of this paper is organized as follows: Section~2 briefly describes a system for recognizing foraging activities and analyzes the operation and limitations of BUFAR and JMFAR.
+Section~3 introduces the proposed algorithm.
 This section also outlines the acquisition of the datasets, the experimental setup, and the performance metric used to validate the algorithms.
-The comparative results for the proposed and former algorithms are shown in Section~3.
-Section~4 explains and discusses the results of this work.
-Finally, the main conclusions follow in Section~5.
+The comparative results for the proposed and former algorithms are shown in Section~4.
+Section~5 explains and discusses the results of this work.
+Finally, the main conclusions follow in Section~6.